novth17/GoLearning/README.md

-A repository dedicated to mastering Go through practical code examples and conceptual notes.
-This project covers essential topics such as goroutines, channels, synchronization primitives, and idiomatic error handling.
+A repository of "minimalist" Go implementations designed to isolate and study core language mechanics.
+Each program is stripped down to the smallest possible amount of code to observe Go's runtime behavior, concurrency patterns, and memory safety.

 ## Repository Structure
 The project is organized into several sub-directories, each focusing on a specific Go concept.